TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-changefeed.md

 ## **Recommended Steps**

-**Stored procedure cannot insert due to partition key mismatch**
+### **Stored procedure cannot insert due to partition key mismatch**
-<br>CancelationToken parameter in ExecuteStoredProcedureAsync should be given as the 3rd parameter.
+*CancelationToken* parameter in *ExecuteStoredProcedureAsync* should be given as the 3rd parameter.
 If it is not in the expected order, the payload will be incorrect.

 ## **Recommended Documents**

 [Diagnose and troubleshoot issues when using Azure Cosmos DB Trigger in Azure Functions](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-changefeed-functions)
 <br>This article covers common issues, workarounds, and diagnostic steps, when you use the Azure Functions trigger for Cosmos DB.